VirtualVFix/PromEmu/docker/README.md

-# MAX Emulation Docker Infrastructure
+# Prometheus Metrics Emulator (PromEmu) Docker Infrastructure

-This directory contains Docker configurations for a complete Prometheus monitoring stack to support the MAX metrics emulation system.
+This directory contains Docker configurations for a complete Prometheus monitoring stack to support the Prometheus Metrics Emulator (PromEmu).

 ## Table of Contents